mehulagg/gitlab/doc/user/application_security/dast/index.md

 Use the stable template unless you need a feature provided only in the latest template.

-#### Include the GitLab DAST template
+#### Include the DAST template

-The method of including the GitLab DAST job as part of your pipeline depends on the GitLab version:
+The method of including the DAST template depends on the GitLab version:

 - In GitLab 11.9 and later, [include](../../../ci/yaml/README.md#includetemplate) the
   `DAST.gitlab-ci.yml` template.